Milton J. Foreman

 Milton J. Foreman (1863–1935) was a Lieutenant General, who served as Commander in Chief of the Illinois National Guard.
 Prior to that, he led the 33rd Division, Illinois National Guard.
 Foreman attended the Paris Caucuses in 1919 of the American Legion as the Illinois representative and was one of its early leaders.
-He was also active in Illinois politics.
+He was also active in Illinois politics and served as a Chicago alderman.

 Early life

 Foreman was born in Chicago to Joseph Foreman and Mary née Hoffman on Jan.
 26, 1863.
 The family lost all of their possessions in the Chicago Fire.

 His first job was as an errand boy for Keith Brothers.
 He later worked for Keith Brothers as a salesman.
 Finally, he became a stockholder in the firm.